StephanMoeller/.cfg/README.txt

 - neovim
 - discord

+# Install alacritty and make it the default terminal

 # Install git

 - Create an ssh key on your github account and save the private key in: ~/.ssh/github_stephanmoeller